tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

 </a>

-The program started off with a basic introduction to HTML, which is always good to revisit, since these are the fundamental building blocks of a webpage.
+The program started off with a basic introduction to HTML, which is always good to revisit, since these are the fundamental building blocks of a website.
 It then transitioned into CSS and visual design, which gives a webpage its look and feel.
-As the popular analogy goes, if a webpage is a house, then HTML is the wooden frame, while CSS is the drywall and the paint.
+As the popular analogy goes, if a website is a house, then HTML is the wooden frame, while CSS is the drywall and the paint.
 Like any good carpenter, one could spend years mastering just these two techniques to be able to create some truly amazing designs.
 With new HTML and CSS features continuing to be implemented,